eaglezoli/obsidian/MAAP/Curriculum Development and Evaluation/Presentation Script.md

 This structure ensures our tools aren’t just delivering content — they’re actively building transferable skills that students can take forward into practice.

 ### Assessment & Feedback
+We’ve structured assessment not just to test performance, but to _develop it progressively_.
+Early-stage quizzes and feedback help students course-correct.
+The project portfolio encourages reflection and documentation — critical skills in engineering.
+The prototype shows their technical competence in action, and the viva allows them to explain their thinking and problem-solving.
+This balanced strategy blends formative and summative assessment while developing communication, teamwork, and practical engineering skills.

+### Evaluation & Improvement
+Evaluation isn’t a one-off activity — it’s a continuous cycle that helps us improve the lab experience over time.
+We begin with data collection: surveys, focus groups, and performance analysis across cohorts.
+This feeds into structured analysis where we look for trends, strengths, and areas needing development.
+Based on that, we refine both content and delivery — whether that’s adjusting scaffolding, pacing, or tool usage.
+Crucially, we also share our findings — presenting internally and at conferences — to contribute to the wider conversation on engineering education.
+All of this is conducted under BERA’s ethical guidelines to ensure data is used responsibly and students are treated as active partners in improvement.